-By 1871, large-scale industry had already so much ceased to be an exceptional case even in Paris, the centre of artistic handicrafts, that by far the most important decree of the Commune instituted an organization of large-scale industry and even of manufacture which was not only to be based on the association of the workers in each factory, but also to combine all these associations in one great union; in short, an organization which, as Marx quite rightly says in The Civil War, must necessarily have led in the end to Communism, that is to say, the direct opposite of the Proudhon doctrine.
-And, therefore, the Commune was the grave of the Proudhon school of Socialism.
-Today this school has vanished from French working-class circles; here, among the Possibilists 3 no less than among the "Marxists," Marx's theory now rules unchallenged.
-Only among the "radical" bourgeoisie are there still Proudhonists.
+And by 1871, even in Paris, the great centre of handicrafts, large-scale industry had already to such a degree ceased to be an exceptional case, that by far the most important decree of the Commune instituted an organisation of large-scale industry and even of manufacture which was not based only on the association of workers in each factory, but also aimed at combining all these associations in one great Union; in short an organisation which, as Marx quite rightly says in The Civil War, must necessarily have led in the end to Communism, that is to say, the direct antithesis of the Proudhon doctrine.
+And, therefore, the Commune was also the grave of the Proudhon school of Socialism.
+To-day this school is no longer to be found in French working-class circles; among the Possibilists no less than among the "Marxists," the

+Marxian theory now rules there unchallenged.
+Only among the "radical" bourgeoisie can Proudhonists still be found.

 The Blanquists fared no better.
-Brought up in the school of conspiracy, and held together by the strict discipline which went with it, they started out from the viewpoint that a relatively small number of resolute, well-organized men would be able, at a given favourable moment, not only to seize the helm of state, but also by a display of great, ruthless energy, to maintain power until they succeeded in sweeping the mass of the people into the revolution and ranging them round the small band of leaders.
-This involved, above all, the strictest, dictatorial centralization of all power in the hands of the new revolutionary government.
+Brought up in the school of conspiracy, and held together by the severe discipline which went with it, they worked on the theory that a proportionately small number of resolute, well-organised men would be able, at a given favourable moment, not only to seize the helm of the State, but also by energetic and relentless action, to keep power until they succeeded in drawing the mass of the people into the revolution and ranging them round the small band of leaders.
+This conception involved, above all, the strictest dictatorship and centralisation of all power in the hands of the new revolutionary government.
 And what did the Commune, with its majority of these same Blanquists, actually do?
-In all its proclamations to the French in the provinces, it appealed to them to form a free federation of all French Communes with Paris, a national organization which for the first time was really to be created by the nation itself.
-It was precisely the oppressing power of the former centralized government, army, political police, bureaucracy, which Napoleon had created in 1798 and which since then had been taken over by every new government as a welcome instrument and used against its opponents-it was precisely this power which was to fall everywhere, just as it had already fallen in Paris.
+In all its proclamations to the French in the provinces the Commune proposed to them a free federation of all French Communes with Paris, a national organisation, which for the first time was really to be created by the nation itself.
+It was precisely the oppressing power of the former centralised government-the army, political police and bureaucracy which Napoleon had created in 1789 and since then had been taken over by every new government and used against its opponents-it was precisely this power which should have fallen everywhere, just as it had already fallen in Paris.